-EN 55032 & CISPR 32 is a specific EMC product standard that covers EMC compliance testing of Multi-Media equipment (Information Technology Equipment (ITE), Audio and Video equipment, Broadcast receivers & Combinations).
+EN 55032 & CISPR 32 is a specific EMC product standard that covers EMC compliance testing of Multi-Media equipment.
+Including Information Technology Equipment (ITE), Audio and Video equipment, Broadcast receivers & Combinations.

 What standards are been replaced with EN 55032?

-On March 5 2017, EN 55013, EN 55022 and EN 55103-1 will no longer give presumption of conformity.
-If you are intending to sell products in the EU after 2nd of March 2017 you should be requesting EN 55032 as your Radiated and conducted emissions standard for multi-media equipment now.
+On March 5, 2017, EN 55013, EN 55022 and EN 55103-1 will no longer give presumption of conformity.
+If you are intending to sell products in the EU after 2nd of March 2017.
+You should be requesting EN 55032 as your Radiated and conducted emissions standard for multi-media equipment.

 Changes to multi-media equipment immunity testing

-EN 55032 is only the product standard for the Radiated and conducted emissions for multi-media equipment, as yet there has been no official release of an updated immunity product standard for the product category.
-However EN55035 will replace EN 55024 (IT equipment), EN 55020 (broadcast receivers) and EN55103 (audio & studio equipment).
-EN55035 is not yet listed in the EU OJ and therefore cannot be used to demonstrate the EMC immunity testing compliance requirements for the CE marking.
+EN 55032 is only the product standard for the Radiated and conducted emissions for multi-media equipment.
+Yet there has been no official release of an updated immunity product standard for the product category.
+But, EN 55035 will replace EN 55024 (IT equipment), EN 55020 (broadcast receivers) and EN55103 (audio & studio equipment).
+EN 55035 is not yet listed in the EU OJ and thus cannot be used to show the EMC immunity testing compliance requirements for the CE marking.

 What are some of the testing changes for EN 55032

-Some of the changes to the methods is that “Power disturbance measurement” previously used for EN 55013.
+Some of the changes to the methods are that “Power disturbance measurement” before used for EN 55013.
 A method for quantifying cable radiation is no longer permitted.
-This ties in the FCC ruling regarding this EMC testing method.
-Loop back cables must a minimum of 2m in length.
-Fiber optics cables with metallic shields now require conducted emissions.
+This ties in with the FCC ruling on this EMC testing method.
+Loopback cables must a minimum of 2m in length.
+Fibre optics cables with metallic shields now need conducted emissions.
 The method of exercising the multimedia video has been unified.
 This is dependent upon the type of video application and capability.
 EMC Bayswater can supply test signals for: